 Physicians who wish to become clinical faculty should submit their up-to-date CV via email to firstname.lastname@example.org.
+Please make sure that the subject line of your email contains "Community-Based Faculty Application."
 The CV will be routed to the appropriate coordinator.

 After submission, the coordinator will work with the chair of the specialty to complete the Appointment Summary Request Form.
 The CV and form will be submitted to the Office of Academic Affairs for committee review.
 Upon approval, the physician will receive an appointment letter which will need to be signed and returned.

 The full process takes from four-to-eight weeks to complete.

 How do Community Based Faculty Participate in Medical School Education?